ros2/design/articles/actions.md

 After a goal has been accepted the client should call this service to receive the result.
 The result will indicate the final status of the goal and any user defined data as part of the [Action Interface Definition](#action-interface-definition).

+#### Result caching

 The server should cache the result once it is ready so multiple clients have to opportunity to get it.
-This is useful for debugging/introspection tools.
+This is also useful for debugging/introspection tools.

 To free up resources, the server should discard the result after a configurable timeout period.
+The timeout can be set as part of options to the action server.
+If the timeout is configured to have value **-1**, then goal results will be "kept forever" (until the action server shuts down).
+If the timeout is configured to have value **0**, then goal results are discarded immediately (after responding to any pending result requests).

 ### Goal Status Topic